Names are important, and although it might not be at the top of your marketing to-do list, your Messenger chatbot needs a name.

 #6.
 Be Punny

-Use puns to catch somebody’s eye.
+Use puns as bot names to catch somebody’s eye and create customer engagement.
 Does your company sell or repair sailboats?
 Call your Messenger bot the Row-bot.
 Puns might make eyes roll, but they’re memorable and cute, so don’t be afraid to tap into your humorous side as you try to think of the perfect name for your Messenger bot.

 #7.
 Don’t Call Yourself The Best